The Office Documented

 Gilbert Rohde, 1942

 Gilbert Rohde spearheaded a paradigmatic shift in Herman Miller’s approach to design in the ’30s.
 At his behest, the company abandoned its reliance on ornate reproductions and began producing furniture of the day—unembellished, modular pieces designed for modern life and work.
 The catalogue for Rohde’s Executive Office Group describes his designs as “office furniture that is modern from the inside as well as the outside, modern in the works as well as in the way it looks.”
 In this sense, the EOG book is as much a manifesto as it is a catalogue of offerings.
 By encouraging customers to select from over “200 combinations and variations,” Rohde underscored the variety and utility of Herman Miller products.
-EOG planted the seeds for the human-centred approach to office design that Nelson, Eames, Propst, and Stumpf would continue to refine and redefine, and which Herman Miller continues to uphold.
+EOG planted the seeds for the human-centered approach to office design that Nelson, Eames, Propst, and Stumpf would continue to refine and redefine, and which Herman Miller continues to uphold.

 “This furniture has no escape complex, it looks like what it is and proclaims the clear thinking executive who will have no cobwebs in his business.”